rbchan/modfit/keys/lm/lm-key.md

 Minimize the negative log-likelihood
 ====================================

 Now that we have data and a likelihood function, we need to find the parameter values that maximize the log-likelihood, or equivalently, minimize the negative log-likelihood.
-Before we do that, note that we could try the brute force approach of guessing parameter values, evaluating the likelihood, and then repeating until we canâ€™t lower the negative log-likelihood anymore.
+Before we do that, note that we could try the brute force approach of guessing parameter values, evaluating the likelihood, and then repeating until we can't lower the negative log-likelihood anymore.
 For example:

 ``` r
 # Guess the parameter values and evalueate the likelihood